 ii.
 One Bailiff will be provided for each room during the oral competitions.
 The Bailiff will only advise each team when they have fifteen (15) minutes, ten (10) minutes, five (5) minutes, and one (1) minute remaining in the total thirty minute allocation and that the thirty minutes has not been exceeded.
 It is each team’s responsibility to keep track of its own time allocations between team members.
 Bailiffs will not assist teams in allocating time between team members.

 iii.
 All judges, both brief and oral, will be provided in advance with a bench memorandum.
 The bench memo will contain brief summaries of the major cases as well as explanations of the issues presented and discussions of what are anticipated to be some of the major arguments from both sides.
 In addition, copies of the competitors written briefs by team number will be available in the judges’ lounge prior to each preliminary round.

 iv.
-Judges will be encouraged to critique all advocates after the completion of each of the three preliminary rounds of oral arguments.
+Judges will be encouraged to critique all advocates after the completion of each of the preliminary rounds of oral arguments.